Maude Barlow

 Maude Victoria Barlow (born May 24, 1947) is a Canadian author and activist.
-She is a founding member and former board chair of The Council of Canadians, a citizens' advocacy organization with members and chapters across Canada.
+She is a founding member and former board chair of The Council of Canadians, a citizens' advocacy organization.
 She is also the co-founder of the Blue Planet Project, which works internationally for the human right to water.
-Barlow chairs the board of Washington-based Food & Water Watch, serves on the Board of Advisors to the Global Alliance on the Rights of Nature, was a founding member of the San Francisco–based International Forum on Globalization, and was a Councillor with the Hamburg-based World Future Council.
-She is the Chancellor of Brescia University College at Western University.
-In 2008/2009, was Senior Advisor on Water to the 63rd President of the United Nations General Assembly.
+Barlow chairs the board of Washington-based Food & Water Watch, serves on the board of advisors to the Global Alliance on the Rights of Nature, was a founding member of the San Francisco–based International Forum on Globalization, and was a councillor with the Hamburg-based World Future Council.
+She was the chancellor of Brescia University College at Western University for three years starting in 2020.
+In 2008/2009, she was Senior Advisor on Water to the 63rd President of the United Nations General Assembly.

-She has authored and co-authored 20 books, including Whose Water is it Anyway?
-Taking water protection into public hands and Still Hopeful, Lessons From a Lifetime of Activism.
+She has authored and co-authored 20 books, including Whose Water is it Anyway?: Taking Water Protection into Public Hands and Still Hopeful: Lessons From a Lifetime of Activism.

 Water policy

-Barlow with American activist Rev. Jesse Jackson in 2005.
+Barlow with American activist Jesse Jackson in 2005.

-Barlow proposes the remunicipalization of the water and sanitation services because "the public and communities lose control as local government officials abdicate control over a vital public service, private water companies are accountable to their shareholders, not to the people they serve and often restrict public access to information about their operations.
+Barlow proposes the remunicipalization of water and sanitation services:

+The public and communities lose control as local government officials abdicate control over a vital public service.
+Private water companies are accountable to their shareholders, not to the people they serve and often restrict public access to information about their operations.
 Because they have to make a profit, they have to cut corners, raise water rates or lay off workers - often all three."

 Film

-Barlow is in the feature documentary film Blue Gold: World Water Wars by Sam Bozzo.

-Barlow is featured in two other recent documentaries about water rights issues: Irena Salina's documentary Flow: For Love of Water, and Liz Marshall's Water on the Table.
+Barlow is featured in Sam Bozzo's documentary film Blue Gold: World Water Wars, based on Barlow and Tony Clarke's Blue Gold: The Right to Stop the Corporate Theft of the World’s Water, as well as Irena Salina's documentary Flow: For Love of Water and Liz Marshall's Water on the Table.
 Barlow also contributes to a blog associated with Water on the Table.

-Barlow is the subject of a National Film Board of Canada documentary Democracy à la Maude as well as a CBC TV Life and Times biography.
+Barlow is the subject of a National Film Board of Canada documentary called Democracy à la Maude as well as a CBC TV Life and Times biography.